Myrmex/alatius-macronizer-api/README.md

 ## Preparation

 Before even starting to work on the Docker image, I had to check all the setup passages, and make sure that they work seamlessly in a Linux environment.
-To start with, I created a fresh Ubuntu VM and followed the setup [instructions](https://github.com/Alatius/latin-macronizer/blob/master/INSTALL.txt).
+First, I created a fresh Ubuntu VM (20.04) to play with.

 >Note: if you want to avoid [gcc issues](https://github.com/Alatius/latin-macronizer/issues/22), use Ubuntu 20.04.
 Later Ubuntu releases have compilation problem, which require some patches to be addressed, until the main repository is patched.

-To this end, in this Ubuntu user's home, create a `Documents/macron` directory.
+To start with, in the Ubuntu user's home, create a `Documents/macron` directory.
 Then, enter this `macron` directory and clone the macronizer repository:

 ```bash
 cd ~/Documents